Jimmy31071987/squel.js/README.md

 Introduction
 -------------
-Framework to design javascript on a query basis.
+Javascript framework to reduce a lot of heavy and untidy javascript work